-The authority has two pooled budget arrangements with Betsi Cadwaladr University Health Board: one for the provision of a Community Equipment Store; and the second was set up with the aim of ensuring integrated service provision of Health and Social Care support workers, who support service users in the community.
-Denbighshire County Council's contribution to the Community Equipment Store was £219k (£219k in 2017/18) and the authority contributed £50k to the Health and Social Care Support Workers Service (£50k in 2017/18).
+The authority has three pooled budget arrangements with Betsi Cadwaladr University Health Board details of which are set out in Note 27.
+Denbighshire County Council's contribution to the largest, in respect of the provision of care home accommodation for older people, was £9,041k.
+The authority's contribution to the Community Equipment Store was £219k (£219k in 2018/19) and £50k was contributed to the Health and Social Care Support Workers Service (£50k in 2018/19).